 Provide All Caregivers with Family Emergency Plan

-Connecticut storms can arrive with little warning, which means that a senior adult can never be certain of who may be providing for their care during an emergency unless they have the support of a 24/7 Greater Hartford caregiver.
+Connecticut storms can arrive with little warning, which means that a senior adult can never be certain of who may be providing for their care during an emergency unless they have the support of a 24/7 West Hartford caregiver.
 For this reason, it is important to make sure that all family members and professional caregivers understand the emergency plan to be followed.
 In addition to providing a list of evacuation sites and care instructions, include a contact list with phone numbers for anyone who needs to be informed of the senior adult’s health and location.
 This way, everyone can ensure that your aging loved one is safe in any type of emergency situation.